sarahrag/Project_Digitalisation/README.md

 ## Project Setup

 ### AWS IoT Core Setup
-If an AWS IoT Core Thing with certificates and policies already exists, this can be skipped.

 In this Project the AWS IoT Core MQTT Broker is used, so it has to be setted up as following:

 1. In AWS IoT Core create a Thing